Written by Mor Dionysius Jacob Bar Salibi Metropolitan of Amid (Diarbakir) (d.1171)

 Chapter 33 Why four Gospels

 The Gospel was written by four evangelists because the good tidings were to be carried to the four corners of the world.
 In addition, the number “four” is in harmony with the four elements, the four rivers, the four spirits seen by Daniel, the four horses, the four chariots seen by Zakaria, the four candlesticks, the four carpenters and the chariot seen by Ezekiel that had four animals, which symbolize the four evangelists.
 The lion signifies courage and preparedness for crushing deception.
 The eagle tells that the devils are delivered up into the apostles’ hands even as animals fall into the claws of eagles, and they (The evangelists) see the invisible things just as the eagles see and gaze from afar.
 As for the ox, it teaches that the evangelists bring the world into bondage by their teaching, and the man tells that they were human beings.
 The wings denote the loftiness of the Gospel, and the man’s hand carrying the animals represent the aid of Christ extended to the evangelists.
 The two wheels, one inside the other, symbolize the two Testaments.
 The eyes tell of the perfect knowledge that the apostles planted in the world.
-The man on the Chariot indicates the Word, Who was to become incarnate.
+The man on the Chariot indicates the Word, Who was to become incarnate. no prescription

 Chapter 34 The four Evangelists